magnoeasy/easybuilder/english.md

 For example, copy and paste the following code:
 ![image](https://user-images.githubusercontent.com/81401104/116300074-d5350a00-a774-11eb-80be-e09fd664078b.png)

-Soon you will see the following:
+Soon you will see this notice:
-                        <p>The documents are <strong>mandatory&nbsp;</strong></p>
+                        <p>"The documents are <strong>mandatory"&nbsp;</strong></p>

-Notice that the word "mandatory" is in bold, due to the html code.
+The word "mandatory" will be in bold, due to the html code.

-Run the application...
 ![image](https://user-images.githubusercontent.com/81401104/116300162-f4339c00-a774-11eb-8a26-5e41adbadded.png)

+Run the application

 And here you can see the message with text formatting inside your form.

 ![image](./BuilderImages/HTMLFieldprint.png)
 🔗Video: https://www.youtube.com/watch?v=izhSKwdUDvg&list=PLTHIfO0UrihGXWtezzJnmZgS74lfA3PdH&index=32

 <div id='id-HTMLFIELD'/>